 Check out outdoor wedding venues in San Diego »

-If you’re getting married in San Diego, it’s essential to know the legal requirements for obtaining your marriage license.
+If you're trying to figure out how to get married in San Diego, it's essential to know the legal requirements for obtaining your San Diego marriage license.
 You may obtain your marriage license at one of the County Clerk’s Office in Downtown San Diego, San Marcos, El Cajon, Chula Vista or Kearny Mesa.
 You will need to make an appointment to apply for and receive your marriage license (call 619-237-0502 to schedule an appointment at the San Diego County Clerk’s Office).
 A civil ceremony can be performed at one of the County Clerk’s Offices, too.
 The fee for a marriage license in the state of California is $70, and the license is valid for 90 days.

 Your out-of-town guests will likely be excited to spend a weekend in San Diego—be sure to provide them with suggestions for accommodations in the area.
 We recommend booking room blocks at hotels near your wedding venue to help your guests out.
 If you’re getting married at a hotel, booking a room block should be a piece of cake.
 If you’re getting married elsewhere, try to find hotels that are as close as possible to your venue—since traffic in the area can be troublesome, you want your guests to have to travel as short a distance as possible to your special day.